ionos-cloud/terraform-provider-ionoscloud/docs/resources/k8s_cluster.md

 The following arguments are supported:

 - `name` - (Required)[string] The name of the Kubernetes Cluster.
 - `k8s_version` - (Optional)[string] The desired Kubernetes Version.
 For supported values, please check the API documentation.
-The provider will ignore changes of patch level.
+Downgrades are not supported.
+The provider will ignore downgrades of patch level.
 - `maintenance_window` - (Optional) A maintenance window comprise of a day of the week and a time for maintenance to be allowed
   - `time` - (Required)[string] A clock time in the day when maintenance is allowed
   - `day_of_the_week` - (Required)[string] Day of the week when maintenance is allowed